 Depending on the size and furniture volume of your bedroom, this might be a good option for you.
 If you don’t have a ton of furniture, what you do have can easily be rearranged to make room for a desk in the corner.
 A small desk won’t take up much room at all.
-This would have been a great option for me, except that two years ago Dave got me a beautiful vanity desk for my makeup that sits in the unused corner.
+This would have been a great option for me, except that two years ago Dave got me a beautiful vanity for my makeup that sits in the corner.
 Coincidentally, the vanity desk would make a beautiful workspace if it wasn’t filled with makeup.

 Find an Unused Closet